 Use tension rods and S hooks to create easy bracelet storage.

-This could easily be used for necklaces or scarves as well.
-I like this set of S hooks because of the rubber stop on the ends that keep things from sliding off.
+This can also be used for necklaces or scarves.
+I like this set of S hooks.
+The rubber stops on the ends keep things from sliding off.

 Overwhelmed?
 Tired of the clutter but don't know where to start?
 Get the FREE list of 50 items to declutter RIGHT NOW!

-Use tension rods to create a vertical shoe rack.
+Use them to create a vertical shoe rack.

-Using tension rods this way works especially well in the space at the sides of your closet, which is usually pretty narrow and not functional.
+Use tension rods strategically by using all of the space available.
+They work well in the space at the sides of your closet, which is usually pretty narrow and not functional.
 But if you have a little alcove like in the picture below, it will work great, too!

 Use tension rods and clips to hang bags in the pantry.

 This helps create more space on the shelves themselves.
-This super simple setup also uses S hooks.
+This very easy setup also uses S hooks.
 Just hang the bags up using binder clips!
 So easy.

 Here are more ways to get your pantry neatly organized!
-Make your pantry feel twice as big with these quick & easy strategies to get your pantry organized and keep it that way.
+Make your pantry feel twice as big with these quick & easy strategies.
+In no time, your pantry will be organized and decluttered!

 Make your pantry feel twice as big with these quick & easy strategies to get your pantry organized and keep it that way.